 Cinnamon streusel: Next, mix the streusel.
 No separate pic for this, just mix all ingredients in a separate bowl using a fork (and try not to eat all of it straight away - it's super yum).

-And now let's assemble this rather awesome keto coffee cake!
+And now let's assemble this rather awesome keto rhubarb cake!

-Fill the low carb cake batter into the prepared springform.
+Fill the cake batter into the prepared springform.
 Arrange the rhubarb pieces in a single layer over it...

 ... and top everything off with the sugar free streusel mix.